 Doesn’t rubber grow on trees?

-‘People think car tyres are made from rubber, but actually, very few of them are natural any more,’ says Dr Matthew Jones.
+‘People think car tyres are made from rubber, but actually, very few of them are natural any more,’ says Professor Matthew Jones.
 ‘Now they’re made of various different types of polymers, using a component called 1,3-butadiene, known as BD.
 It’s an organic compound; a gas that can easily be condensed into a liquid and used as a monomer to produce synthetic rubber.

 ‘You may think this is a new idea but, actually, synthetic rubber was manufactured in Russia in 1910, using what’s known as the Lebedev process.
 Sergei Lebedev found a one-step method of converting ethanol – as a renewable raw material – into BD, then polymerised it into a material like soft rubber and commercialised it.
 I explain this to my undergraduates: that what chemists did a century ago is still relevant and important to our work now.

 ‘The second world war was responsible for several new chemicals.
 This was because other countries realised they might be cut off from the British Empire’s rubber plantations, on which they’d been dependent, and started finding ways of making alternatives.’